Anemia: Refractory anemia

 Refractory anemia, an anemia which does not respond to treatment, is often seen secondary to myelodysplastic syndromes.
-Iron deficiency anemia may also be refractory as a manifestation of gastrointestinal problems which disrupt iron absorption or cause occult bleeding.
+Iron-deficiency anemia may also be refractory as a manifestation of gastrointestinal problems which disrupt iron absorption or cause occult bleeding.

 Transfusion dependent

-Transfusion dependent anemia is a form of anemia where ongoing blood transfusion are required.
+Transfusion-dependent anemia is a form of anemia where ongoing blood transfusions are required.
 Most people with myelodysplastic syndrome develop this state at some point in time.
 Beta thalassemia may also result in transfusion dependence.
 Concerns from repeated blood transfusions include iron overload.
 This iron overload may require chelation therapy.

 Treatment

+The global market for anemia treatments is estimated at more than USD 23 billion per year and is growing rapidly because of the rising prevalence and awareness of anemia.
+The types of anemia treated with drugs are iron-deficiency anemia, thalassemia, aplastic anemia, hemolytic anemia, sickle cell anemia, and pernicious anemia, the most important of them being deficiency and sickle cell anemia with together 60% of market share because of highest prevalence as well as higher treatment costs compared with other types.
 Treatment for anemia depends on cause and severity.
 Vitamin supplements given orally (folic acid or vitamin B12) or intramuscularly (vitamin B12) will replace specific deficiencies.

+Apart from that, iron supplements, antibiotics, immunosuppressants, bone marrow stimulants, corticosteroids, gene therapy, and iron chelating agents are forms of anemia treatment drugs, with immunosuppressants and corticosteroids accounting for 58% of the market share.
+A paradigm shift towards gene therapy and monoclonal antibody therapies is observed.

 Oral iron

 Nutritional iron deficiency is common in developing nations.
-An estimated two-thirds of children and of women of childbearing age in most developing nations are estimated to have iron deficiency without anemia; one-third of them have iron deficiency with anemia.
+An estimated two-thirds of children and women of childbearing age in most developing nations are estimated to have iron deficiency without anemia, with one-third of them having an iron deficiency with anemia.
 Iron deficiency due to inadequate dietary iron intake is rare in men and postmenopausal women.
 The diagnosis of iron deficiency mandates a search for potential sources of blood loss, such as gastrointestinal bleeding from ulcers or colon cancer.

 Mild to moderate iron-deficiency anemia is treated by oral iron supplementation with ferrous sulfate, ferrous fumarate, or ferrous gluconate.
-Daily iron supplements have been shown to be effective in reducing anemia in women of childbearing age.
+Daily iron supplements are effective in reducing anemia in women of childbearing age.
 When taking iron supplements, stomach upset or darkening of the feces are commonly experienced.
 The stomach upset can be alleviated by taking the iron with food; however, this decreases the amount of iron absorbed.
 Vitamin C aids in the body's ability to absorb iron, so taking oral iron supplements with orange juice is of benefit.

 In the anemia of chronic kidney disease, recombinant erythropoietin or epoetin alfa is recommended to stimulate RBC production, and if iron deficiency and inflammation are also present, concurrent parenteral iron is also recommended.